sri-arjuna/awesome-spin/README.md

 Description
 -----------

-This spin is localized to SwissGerman keyboard layout.
+This spin aims to be localized to SwissGerman keyboard layout.
 Also it is optimized for my taste of linux experience, this might not be everyone's taste, and thats just fine.